• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 7. Order Registration Permit

-The initial step for importing goods into a country involves registering the order in relevant systems.
-This permit affirms that the goods are authorized for importation.
-Without this permit, customs clearance may encounter considerable challenges.
+The first step for importing any goods is registering the order in the relevant system.
+This permit indicates the goods are authorized for import.
+Without it, clearance will face serious issues.

 8. Inspection Certificate